mathmaster13/fynotek-java/README.md

 - Convert a number to the Fynotek number system

 ## Planned Features
+- [ ] Look up words in the Fynotek dictionary
 - [ ] Set up a way to run this code online

 ## Known Bugs